 t-RFA delivers meaningful pain relief and focused tumor destruction in a single treatment, often in an outpatient setting.

 With the STAR System, physicians have the control to create site-specific ablation zones and monitor real-time ablation zone development within the vertebral body, an area that could otherwise be difficult to access and treat in a minimally invasive manner.

 Compatible with systemic therapies, t-RFA expands the range of treatment options for patients with painful spinal tumors.

 Patients undergoing radiofrequency ablation are subject to risks associated with surgery including complications from anesthesia/sedation, as well as bleeding, bruising, pain and infection.
 Additional complications could include: blood clots, collapsed lungs, and damage to normal tissue, nerves, the spinal cord or other structures resulting in injuries including paralysis.

-The entire procedure routinely takes less than 90 minutes.
+The entire procedure routinely takes less than 60 minutes.

-Recovery times for a minimally invasive procedure, such as RF ablation with the STAR Tumor Ablation System, are measured in hours and days, rather than weeks or months.
+Recovery times for a minimally invasive procedure, such as t-RFA using the STAR Tumor Ablation System, are measured in hours and days, rather than weeks or months.
 However, recovery time for each patient will vary.
 As you monitor each patient, you can help him or her determine when he or she can return to normal activities.